emalorenzo/next13-starter/README.md

 ### Styled Components

-One common feature when using Styled Components is to use [`babel-plugin-styled-components`](https://github.com/styled-components/babel-plugin-styled-components) for improved the readability of the generated classNames, and display the fileName in the className generated.
+One common feature when using Styled Components is to use [`babel-plugin-styled-components`](https://github.com/styled-components/babel-plugin-styled-components) to improve the readability of the generated classNames, and display the fileName in the className generated.

 This is done without using the plugin, by Vercel's team with the flag: